koeves/litstudy-pat/README.md

 algorithm, however, their method of example generation seems a bit contrived.
 One might wonder how the algorithms would fare on more "typical" inputs such as small functional programs from existing projects.
-Moreover, the algorithms the Thiemann and Yamada paper check against are not implemented or in any case tuned by the authors, but are being used from 3rd party tools such as the ground confluence prover of Aoto and Toyama , or the tree automata framework developed by Middeldorp et al..
+Moreover, the algorithms that Thiemann and Yamada’s are checked against are not implemented or in any case tuned by the authors, but are being used from 3rd party tools such as the ground confluence prover of Aoto and Toyama , or the tree automata framework developed by Middeldorp et al..
 This fact might explain the constant factor performance difference between the runtimes.

 Finally, as suggested by Thiemann and Yamada, it remains to be seen whether their algorithm can be adjusted to decide quasi-reducibility, or